Skip to main content

 Aims

 Building on themes introduced in GEO247 Political Geography, this course aims to give students an advanced understanding of geopolitical scholarship, concepts, and contemporary practices.
 In doing so, students will be equipped with the skills to critically analyse the creation, communication, and reproduction of geopolitical ideas.
-It introduces students to the ideas of key geopolitical thinkers as well as a number of contemporary geopolitical practices and case studies, drawn from the lecturers’ own research interests.
+It introduces students to the ideas of key geopolitical thinkers as well as a number of contemporary geopolitical practices and case studies, drawn from the lecturers’ own research expertise.

 Outline Of Syllabus

-Section 1 – Geopolitical concepts
+Section 1 – Geopolitical foundations

-Section 2 – Geopolitical practices
+Section 2 – Geopolitical sites

 Teaching Methods